 The APEA /AFT Representatives, with the Bargaining Unit Member's written permission, will have the right to examine the Bargaining Unit Member's personnel file upon notification to the Employer.
-The Employer will make available original or copies of the original records for examination by the APEA/AFT Representative at the place where the records are kept.
+The Employer will make available electronic copies of the original records.
+If this is not feasible, or if release of the records is prohibited by law or regulation, the records will be made available for examination by the APEA/AFT Representative at the place where the records are kept.